khanyisaMash/Insurance-Income-Statement-Forecast/README.md

 ---
 ## ⚙️ Methodology
 The model is built using a bottom-up modeling approach, focusing on monthly policy behavior to drive total portfolio results.
+**Step 1: Cohort construction**
+ - Created a 60-months cohort table to track policies from acquisition throught to maturity.
+ - Each cohort represent a monthly batch of new policies.
+ - Active policies at each month were calculated as prior period policies adjusted for lapses.

+**Step 2: Revenue And Cost Drivers**
+ Derived key financial metrics using insurance industry definitions foe example: Gross premium = Active policies* monthly premium.

+ **Step 3: Channel Level Modeling**
+ Modeled all 3 sales channels independently, each with:
+ - Channel sales- Cohort tables are built in these tabs.
+ - Channel calculations - 60 months of income statements are calculated on these tabs.

+Step 4: Financial Statements Consolidation

+ - Converted monthly outputs into the 5-year income statement in the summary tab.
+ - Built the cummulative Net Cashflow curve(J-curve to assess profitability  and capital recovery timing) in the visuals tab.
+ - Built the Annual Revenue Vs Net Profit graph to assess margin expansion in the visual tab.

 Key assumptions:
 ![Assumptions](images/assumptions.png)